telerik/kendo-ui-core/docs/controls/hybrid/introduction.md

   		<div data-role="header">Android App</div>
 	</div>

-The use of `data-platform` in these examples will cause different headers to be displayed to iOS and Android users of the app.

-You can also use custom CSS to fine-tune your apps.
-When Kendo UI initializes an app, it adds a device specific CSS class to the Application root element.
+The use of `data-platform` in these examples causes different headers to be displayed to iOS and Android users of the app.
+You are also able to use custom CSS to fine-tune your apps.
+When Kendo UI initializes an application, it adds a device-specific CSS class to the Application root element.
 This allows you to create styles that specifically target different platforms.
 For example, on iOS, the HTML for an initialized app might look like:

 `<body class="km-ios km-vertical">`

-Now, if we want to create styles for our app that will only be applied to iOS devices, we can create CSS rules like this:
+If you want to create styles for your application that are going to be applied to iOS devices only, create CSS rules as demonstrated below.

+###### Example

 	.km-ios .myStyle { color: blue; }
 	.km-android .myStyle { color: green; }

 This added degree of control makes it a cinch to precisely style apps for different target platforms.
 You can also target styles at specific device orientations.
-Kendo UI mobile will update the orientation CSS class as the device position changes.
+Kendo UI hybrid framework updates the orientation CSS class as the device position changes.

-## Next Steps: Polish and Prepare for App Stores
-We've covered a lot of ground so far.
-You should now be able to:

-- Create a basic Kendo UI mobile application with layouts and views
-- Add additional views to an app and handle navigation
-- Test the look and feel of your app for different platforms
-- Take control over styling your app for different platforms
+## Further Reading

-As a next step, make sure to check the features provided by the [mobile application class](/mobile/application).
+To get a better understanding of how Kendo UI hybrid Application works, check the features provided by the [application class]({% slug overview_hybridapplication %}).

-## Tutorial - Kendo UI mobile guidance
-If you would like to see a complete tutorial including guidelines and recommendations about how to build mobile applications for phones and tables with Kendo UI mobile widgets and application tools, please visit the [following link](http://www.kendouimobileguide.com/).
+To see a complete tutorial including guidelines and recommendations about how to build mobile applications for phones and tables with Kendo UI hybrid widgets and application tools, visit [this link](http://www.kendouimobileguide.com/).

 ## See Also